geopandas/geopandas/CONTRIBUTING.md

 -----

 - GeoPandas supports Python 2 (2.7+) and Python 3 (3.2+) with a single
   code base.
-Use modern python idioms when possible that are compatible with both major versions, and use the [six](https://pythonhosted.org/six) library where helpful to smooth over the differences.
+Use modern Python idioms when possible that are compatible with both major versions, and use the [six](https://pythonhosted.org/six) library where helpful to smooth over the differences.
 Use `from __future__ import` statements where appropriate.
-Test code locally in both python 2 and python 3 when possible (all supported versions will be automatically tested on Travis CI).
+Test code locally in both Python 2 and Python 3 when possible (all supported versions will be automatically tested on Travis CI).

 - Follow PEP 8 when possible.

 - Imports should be grouped with standard library imports first, 3rd-party libraries next, and GeoPandas imports third.
 Within each grouping, imports should be alphabetized.
 Always use absolute imports when possible, and explicit relative imports for local imports when necessary in tests.